charitra1022/AttendanceSheet/README.md

 ## Overview

-    We have created a website that is created keeping in mind our respected faculty are facing.
+    We have created a website that is created keeping in mind, issues our respected faculty are facing.

 Issues they face are:

     1. Marking in paper one by one for every student.

-    2. If they have multiple classes, they have to keep all the marksheet with themselves.
+    2. If they have multiple classes, they have to keep all the attendance sheet with themselves.

-    3. If in case they forget to bring the attendance sheet, they mark absentees on a paper they mark in original marksheet at their office.
+    3. If in case they forget to bring the attendance sheet, they mark absentees on a paper than they mark in original marksheet at their office.

     4. At the end semester, they have to count and evaluate percentage of each student one by one.